github/copilot-survey-engine/README.md

 ### How a survey gets created

 When a pull request is closed, the app automatically creates an issue that prompts the user with relevant survey questions.
 Our application is equipped to handle multiple languages, including English, Spanish, Portuguese, and French.
-For this, the engine performs a language analysis on the pull request description, matching it with the appropriate language when generating the corresponding issue.
+Selection will be made according to the `BOT_LANGUAGE` value in the .env file.

-Note: *If the env file does not contain a Language API Key or Endpoint, the analysis will be skipped and the default language will always be English.*
+> **Note**: *If the env file does not contain a value for `BOT_LANGUAGE` the default language will always be English.*

 ### Sample screenshot of a survey
 ### Copilot Usage Survey

 1. ***Did you use Copilot in developing this PR?
-(If you select No, just answer question 5***
+(If you select No, just answer question 5)***
 - [ ] No
 - [ ] Yes